jemaltahir/tuni-container-exercises/README.md

 Before removing the container you can restart it or delete it permanently.

-Restart, stop and delete the conatiner ?  consult podman help.
+Restart, stop and delete the conatiner ?
+And verify that the conatiner deleted permannently?

+consult podman help.

+### 3